joe-speedboat/ansible./README.md

   - `datastore_regex`: A regular expression to filter the datastores.
   - `network_regex`: A regular expression to filter the networks.
   - `vm_folder_regex`: A regular expression to filter the VM folders.
-  - `vm_regex`: A regular expression to filter the virtual machines.

 ## Dependencies